Primespeak: A Niche Take On A Common Issue

 Rejection is painful and embarrassing, no matter who is dealing with it.
 Not only that, many dentists don’t realize it could be the reason behind why their business is faltering, or why their happiness is affected.

-We worked with Primespeak and a script they provided to make sure we created a friendly animated video, elegant way of saying to dentists, “Hey, we understand, and we want to help.”
+We worked with Primespeak and a script they provided to make sure we created a friendly animated video, an elegant way of saying to dentists, “Hey, we understand, and we want to help.”
 The biggest challenge was to ease into the message to make sure the viewer was comfortable and not feeling a threat to either their ego or their feelings with a sensitive topic.

 The Solution // A Warm And Friendly Informative Video